The Sustainable Electrified Transportation (SELECT) Research Center is driving international adoption of electric transportation. Join us.

 SELECT Brown Bag

-The 2018 SELECT Annual Meeting and Technology Showcase be hosted by Purdue University.
+The 2019 SELECT Annual Meeting and Technology Showcase be hosted by Utah State University.
 The meeting will continue to bring together a wide range of SELECT faculty, students, members, partners, leaders, and other officials to drive wide-scale adoption of electrified transportation--together.
 The two-day business meeting will highlight forthcoming research, innovative industry accomplishments, pilot projects, hardware demonstrations, and upcoming big ideas.
 Speakers and breakout session leaders are chosen from a wide array of SELECT affiliates and other industry leaders.
-Plan now to Join us for the 2018 annual meeting.
-Further information will be emailed and updated on this site